CleverRaven/Cataclysm-DDA/doc/NPCs.md

 ### Special Custom Entries

-Certain entries like the snippets above are taken from the game state as opposed to JSON they are found in the npctalk function parse_tags.
+Certain entries like the snippets above are taken from the game state as opposed to JSON; they are found in the npctalk function parse_tags.
 They are as follows:
 `<yrwp>` | displays avatar's wielded item
 `<mywp>` | displays npc's wielded item
 `<u_name>` | displays avatar's name